felipe88alves/math_abs_investigation/README.md

 - ~float32,
 - ~float64

-The underlying methodology for the function `Abs` would not be modified.
+This proposal does not affect the current underlying methodology for the `Abs` function.

 The advantage of this proposal is that it makes it simpler for the user to interact with it.
-As the user will no longer be required to include an explicit conversion to and from float64 (in the cases where the original number is not a float64).
+As the user will no longer be required to include an explicit conversion to and from float64 (when working with non float64 numbers).

 The possible disadvantage of this proposal is that it might degrade the improvements previously introduced to the function.